<

 Career Pay Growth

-Career pay growth maps median pay progression for past generations of architects.
-For example, if looking at an architect born in the late 70s and entering into practice in the early 2000s, then we use data from 2003 for pay under 30, 2008 for pay between 30 and 34, 2013 for pay between 35 and 39, and so on… This has a use as a benchmark to compare to pay growth today.
-It is also interesting in seeing how career pay progression since 2008 has essentially stalled; the median architect’s pay is the same today as in 2008; promotions/pay rises having essentially having only been sufficient to make up for the decline in median pay.
+Career pay growth uses data from ‘Pay by age’ and ‘Pay by experience’ to map median pay progression different generations of architects.
+For example, if looking at an architect born in the late 70s and entering into practice in the early 2000s, then we use data from 2003 for pay under 30, 2008 for pay between 30 and 34, 2013 for pay between 35 and 39, and so on…

 +